xRyul/obsidian-image-converter/README.md

 ## Conclusion

-- Based on the tests above, it is possible to suggest that using **WEBP as the target format for image compression can result in significant reductions in file size while maintaining high image quality**.
+- Based on the tests above, using **WEBP as the target format for image compression can result in significant reductions in file size while maintaining high image quality**.
 - WEBP generally provides the best compression ratio, with the lowest file sizes for all quality levels (100, 50, and 1) when converting from JPG and PNG.
 - Converting from WEBP to other formats results in larger file sizes, indicating that WEBP is more efficient in compressing image data.
 - The PSNR values indicate that the quality of the compressed images is generally high, with values above 30 for most conversions at 50 quality.